SageGrey/exp-exp-exp/MonteVista/Library/Stacks.md

                 144: Tankel: Humility in Planning

 **Thomas, June Manning.
 1994.
-“Planning History and the Black Urban Experience: Linkages and Contemporary Implications,” Journal of Planning Education and Research 14: 1-11.**
+“Planning History and the Black Urban Experience: Linkages and Contemporary Implications,**” Journal of Planning Education and Research 14: 1-11.

                255: Lit Review